top of page

 I didn’t want to be bendy anymore — I wanted to be resilient.
 Strong but supple.
 Mobile but stable.

 Passive stretching left me sore.
 Flow yoga left me depleted.
-Active mobility and resistance training left me powerful, energised, and at ease.
+Dynamic and loaded stretching combined with resistance training left me powerful, energised, and at ease.

 That’s why I created SoulSculpt: a practice that blends strength training, Pilates, yoga, and somatic awareness.
 It honours what women’s bodies need after 35–40: strength through range, fascia resilience, and nervous system support.